-- in order to detect and prevent fraud and money laundering;
+- To detect and prevent fraud and money laundering

 Products and services

-- in order to manage and administer your accounts and holdings;
+- To manage and administer your accounts and holdings

-where you have provided your consent to do so (to the extent such consent is required by law), to send promotional information about our products and services via the methods you specify (i.e. email, post etc).
+- To provide you with information on products or services where you have provided your consent to do so (to the extent such consent is required by law)

 Reasons we might process your personal data